Geraldo Perdomo Player Props: Diamondbacks vs. Guardians

-Geraldo Perdomo and his .500 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Cleveland Guardians and Shane Bieber on June 17 at 10:10 PM ET.
+Geraldo Perdomo -- batting .355 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Tanner Bibee on the hill, on June 18 at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Guardians.
+In his last game he had a one-hit showing (1-for-2) against the Guardians.

 Geraldo Perdomo Game Info & Props vs. the Guardians